Santa Fe YouthBuild

 About Santa Fe YouthBuild

-YouthBuild is a federally funded 12-month program that empowers at-risk youth with the experience, education, support, and tools to achieve their vocational and leadership goals.
-Santa Fe YouthBuild program participants prepare to take the GED and participate in vocational skill development programs where students gain construction or culinary skills.
+YouthBuild is a federally funded 12-month program that empowers youth with the experience, education, support, and tools to achieve their vocational and leadership goals.
+Santa Fe YouthBuild program participants prepare to complete the GED and participate in vocational skill development programs where students gain construction, culinary, or retail and customer service skills.
 Participants attend the program for four days per week and receive training, education, and a stipend.
-After completing the YouthBuild program, graduates receive 12 months of follow-up services that include job placement support.
+After completing the YouthBuild program, graduates receive 12 months of follow-up services that include job placement support, and continued access to case management, counseling, and workforce development services.

-• 100% of Santa Fe YouthBuild Construction Plus Culinary Arts team attained their college credits after they had completed and exceeded the anticipated on the job-training in the YouthWorks kitchen at El Rancho de Las Golondrinas (this attainment is in alignment with the Restaurant Ready curriculum).
+• 100% of Santa Fe YouthBuild Construction Plus Culinary Arts team attained their college credits after they had completed and exceeded the anticipated on the job-training in the YouthWorks kitchen (utilizing and completing nationally recognized Restaurant Ready curriculum).

 Interested in applying to Santa Fe YouthBuild?